-Before you even submit an application, it’s important that you take the time to shop around and compare offers from multiple lenders.
+- Shop around.
+Shop around and compare rates, terms and features across as many lenders as possible to find the best deal for you.
 You can do this by getting prequalified with each individual lender or by using a loan aggregator like Credible.

-Once you pick the offer you want, you’ll be able to submit an application directly to the lender via its website.
+- Submit a loan application.
+After you’ve found a lender that best matches your needs, submit an online loan application.
 You’ll provide information about yourself and your school, and you’ll also need to provide the necessary documentation for yourself and your co-signer, if applicable.

 - Wait for disbursement.
 If your application is approved, the lender will typically disburse your loan directly to your school.
 If there’s any money left over, you’ll receive a refund, which you can use for other eligible expenses.

 Many private student loans require a minimum income or credit score, so borrowers should be prepared for a credit check and application process.
 They will also want to be sure that their school and enrollment qualify for private loans before borrowing.
 Many states also set a minimum age for borrowing these types of loans.